 Learning Objectives

-• Identify congenital anomalies of the central nervous system that remain difficult to treat;
+• Identify CNS congenital anomalies that remain difficult to treat and factors influencing patient outcomes.

 Additional information